c-okelly/org_to_anki/README.md

 Provides two command line scripts to upload org files and take new basic notes quickly.

-Based on [AnkiConnect](https://ankiweb.net/shared/info/2055492159)an addon for Anki that provides a HTTP api for Anki.
+Based on [AnkiConnect](https://ankiweb.net/shared/info/2055492159).
+An addon for Anki that provides a HTTP api for Anki.

 ## Contents